MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch2.md

 In this first tutorial, you'll get started with a new Unreal application for HoloLens 2.
 This is going to include adding the HoloLens plugin, creating and lighting a level, and populating it with a game board and chess piece.
 You'll be using pre-made assets for the 3D chess piece and object materials, so don't worry about modeling anything from scratch.
 By the end of this tutorial you'll have a blank canvas that's ready for mixed reality.

-Before continuing, make sure you have all the prerequisite from the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) page.
+Before continuing, make sure you have all the prerequisites from the [Getting Started](https://docs.microsoft.com/windows/mixed-reality/unreal-uxt-ch1) page.

 ## Objectives
 * Configuring an Unreal project for HoloLens development